John O'Neill (businessman): Soccer - 2003-2006

-Within a week of leaving the ARU, O'Neill was appointed chief executive of by what is now Football Australia to help reorganise its game.
-The Australian Soccer Association had at that point debts of over A$16 million a year and its national competition had an average attendance of little more than 4,000.
-Its previous administration was overturned with Frank Lowy taking over the reins to create a new national football competition.
-An early move by John O'Neill was to change the name of the organisation to Football Federation Australia.
+Within a week of leaving the ARU, the newly formed Australian Soccer Association (ASA) - now known as Football Australia - appointed O'Neill as its chief executive officer to help restructure the country's soccer governance.
+O'Neill's arrival came in the wake of the 2003 Crawford Report, which recommended the dissolution of previous governing body, Soccer Australia, and the National Soccer League (NSL).
+Soccer Australia had debts of over A$16 million a year and the NSL had an average attendance of little more than 4,000.
+Successful businessman Frank Lowy became ASA chairman and had the task of creating a new national football competition, tentatively named the Australian Premier League.
+One of O'Neill's early moves was to change the name of the organisation to Football Federation Australia (FFA) in order to align the organisation with its international counterparts.
+O'Neill and Lowy assumed roles in soccer with a view to achieve three central objectives; move Australia from the Oceania Football Confederation (OFC) to the Asian Football Confederation (AFC), establish a new national league, and qualify for the 2006 FIFA World Cup.

-O'Neill was instrumental in creating a much higher profile for soccer.
+O'Neill and Lowy were instrumental in creating a much higher profile for Australian soccer.
 O'Neill oversaw the introduction of the A-League which reduced the number of teams in the national competition to eight, representing the economically sound regions of Sydney, Melbourne, Brisbane, Perth, Adelaide, Newcastle, New Zealand and the Central Coast of New South Wales.
 The first year of the A-League saw the competition average over 10,000 per game and the grand final sold out at Sydney Football Stadium in Sydney.